globusonline/globus-integration-examples/docs/wordpress.rst

 when you registered the Web app with Globus Auth.
 (See Figure 6 for a reminder of the registration page.)
 You can change this name at any time by returning to developers.globus.org and clicking ``Edit`` when viewing the app registration.

+When you complete the Globus login, WordPress will create a user account for your Globus identity and assign the basic subscriber role to the account.
+The same will happen for anyone else who logs in.
+When you login as an administrator, you can see these accounts and assign different roles where appropriate.